suryapandian/metrics/metrics.training.md

 - metrics overview & types
 - metric questions & querying
+- qa + break
 - optimization
 - visualisation
+- fix a dashboard demo

 <aside class="notes">

 - metric types/overview first, what they are, what they look like, and using the base types
-- initial 10m maybe trivial if you have played around with this a lot already, but then it should get more interesting after that
+- initial bits maybe trivial if you have played around with this a lot already, but then it should get more interesting after that
-- then questions you can ansewr with metrics, and more complex querying from the metrics we have
+- then questions you can answer with metrics, and more complex querying from the metrics we have
-- TODO: break and q/a
+- 5m/10m q/a + 5/10min break
 - optimizing queries with 3 strategies
 - visualisation :: tons of tips and tricks in there - some of which i think are going to be mandatory to actual have legible panels